 The Swift Effect

-To understand precisely what happens when Taylor comes to town, Lyft conducted a study across the 20 U.S. cities where Swift performed in 2023.
-The main finding: When a city hosted an Eras concert, the number of total Lyft rides went up an average of 7.6%.
+To understand precisely what happens when Taylor comes to town, Lyft conducted a study across the 23 U.S. cities where Swift performed in 2023 and 2024.
+The main finding: When a city hosted an Eras concert, the number of total Lyft rides went up an average of 8.2%.
 (This analysis controls for seasonality and variation in rides across weekdays.)

-This effect was particularly pronounced in Nashville, which saw an almost 25% jump in rides on the weekend that Swift performed.
-(The bump is not exactly surprising, given Swift’s roots in Nashville.)
-A Swift Effect of 7.6% may not seem like a huge increase compared with, say, the Super Bowl (which generated a 52% increase in rides in Phoenix last year).
-Still, almost half of all Swift-hosting cities saw a jump of at least 10%, and 70% of them experienced a more than 5% increase.
+This effect was particularly pronounced in New Orleans, which saw a 31% jump in rides on the weekend that Swift performed.
+Nashville saw a 24% bump (not too surprising, given Swift’s roots in the city).
+A Swift Effect of 8.2% may not seem like a huge increase compared with, say, the Super Bowl (which generated a 32% increase in rides in Las Vegas last year).
+Still, almost half of all Swift-hosting cities saw a jump of at least 10%, and 75% of them experienced a more than 5% increase.

-Unsurprisingly, stadiums (75% increase) and entertainment venues (30% increase) where Swift performed saw the biggest bump in ride activity.
-But hotel drop-offs also increased by 27%, mass transit by 12%, restaurants by 10%, nightlife by 7%, and airports by 5%.
+Unsurprisingly, stadiums (77% increase) and entertainment venues (34% increase) where Swift performed saw the biggest bump in ride activity.
+But hotel drop-offs also increased by 32%, restaurants by 10%, airports by 9%, and mass transit and nightlife by 6%.
 Meanwhile, destinations that traveling Swifties were less likely to visit — such as home addresses, offices, and healthcare destinations — saw almost no increase in rides.

 According to Lyft data, Cincinnati saw the greatest increase in hotel stays for the Eras tour (63%), which may help explain why a room at Days Inn & Suites shot up from about $72 to $1,024 per night in that window, according to the Cincinnati Enquirer.
 In Santa Clara (57% increase), occupancy rates ranged from 98% to 100%.